IIIF/training/iiif-5-day-workshop/day-two/building-an-image-viewer-day-2-am.md

 * What kinds of information did you find yourself wanting to have available as you tried to build your viewer?
 * What kind of interactions with your images did you want to have that we're difficult to achieve?
+* What kinds of metadata is required for your viewer that is not necessarily visualized?
+E.g. How do your images relate to each other?
+How is that information used in your viewer?

 ## Break